dtmak1/Black-Dogs/README.md

 ## English or pseudocode description of algorithm
 for every step of a path

-  base case?
+  base case // if accept...

   if reach an intersection (multiple possible paths)

-    for every possible next step
+ for every direction

  recursive abstraction

  return to the location of the intersection <-- recursive backtracking

-final return statement needs to be an 'or' to account for paths with dead ends
+// recursive backtracking is accomplished by using copy constructor

+return false

 ## class(es), with fields and methods